aminulislam2002/All-in-One-Technical-Resources/idm-reset/README.md

 ## Important Notes:

+### Ensure Tool Functionality

-- Ensure that your antivirus software allows the tool to run, as it may be flagged by some antivirus programs.
+1. **Check Antivirus Settings**: Make sure your antivirus software allows the IDM Trial Reset Tool to run, as it may be flagged by some programs.

-- You can repeat this process whenever the IDM trial expires to reset it again.
+### If Your Antivirus Blocks the Tool:

+1. **Open Windows Settings**:

+   - Press `Windows + I` to open the Settings menu.

+2. **Go to Update & Security**:

+   - Click on **Update & Security**.

+3. **Access Windows Security**:

+   - Select **Windows Security** from the left-hand menu.

+4. **Open Virus & Threat Protection**:

+   - Click on **Virus & threat protection**.

+5. **Manage Settings**:

+   - Scroll down and click on **Manage settings** under the "Virus & threat protection settings" section.

+6. **Turn Off Active Protection**:

+   - Toggle off the following settings:
+     - Real-time protection
+     - Cloud-delivered protection
+     - Automatic sample submission
+     - Tamper protection

+7. **Complete the IDM Trial Reset**:

+   - Run the **IDM Trial Reset Tool** to reset your trial period.

+8. **Re-enable Active Protection**:
+   - After the reset is complete, return to the same settings and turn on all previously disabled protective settings to ensure your system remains secure.

 ---